Understanding and Ending Bullying: Strategies for Parents, Professionals & Students

 The good news is that “big” solutions are trumped each and every day by the small, powerful acts that trustworthy adults can use to signal to individual kids that their dignity is paramount and that their safety will be prioritized.
 Signe’s workshops for professionals focus on the most important, impactful things that adults can do to confront and change bullying in schools, treatment programs, communities, and families.
 Using video, discussion, role play, and many hands-on ideas and activities, Signe demonstrates the many ways that adults can play a role in changing the culture of bullying.

 “To intervene or not to intervene?”
-Parents often struggle with the question of when and how to help their children deal with troubling dynamics related to conflict and bullying.
-As a mother of two young daughters, Signe relates to parents on a personal level, while sharing professional insights and research-based strategies about the most effective ways to end bullying.
-In a time frame easily managed by busy parents, Signe shares:
+Parents often struggle with the question of when and how to help young people deal with troubling dynamics related to conflict and bullying.
+As a mother of two daughters, Signe relates to parents on a personal level, while sharing professional insights and research-based strategies about the most effective ways to end bullying.
+In 60-90 minute workshops, Signe shares:

 - Keys differences between rude, mean, and bullying behavior